 806.8.2 Site Description and Project-Specific Information

-EPG 237.1 Plan Details describes the information that is to be included in all plans that are used by contractors to construct MoDOT projects.
-All highway and bridge projects are constructed from a set of design plans that are generated by MoDOT designers or consultants.
+EPG 237.1 Plan Details describes the information that is to be included in all plans used by contractors to construct MoDOT projects.
+All projects are constructed from a set of project-specific design plans that are generated by MoDOT designers or consultants.
 The plans show all existing topographic features, buildings, roadways and drainages, as well as right of way limits.
-Within a project’s design plans are erosion and sediment control plans which serve as the site maps for the project to be used in combination with this narrative SWPPP.
-These plans contain sufficient information to be of practical use to contractors and site construction workers to guide the installation of BMPs in the interim and final stages of construction.
-Site plans are on location at active MoDOT job sites when MoDOT’s construction inspector or the contractor superintendent is on site.
-These plans will usually include hand written notes showing the locations of temporary and in some cases, permanent BMPs.
+Within a project’s design plans are erosion and sediment control plans which serve as the site maps for projects involving one acre or more of land disturbance.
+These site maps are to be used in combination with this narrative SWPPP to manage erosion and sediment control on MoDOT projects.
+These plans contain sufficient information to be of practical use to contractors and site construction workers to guide the installation of BMPs in the beginning, interim and final stages of construction.
+Up-to-date site maps are to be on location or electronically accessible at active MoDOT job sites when MoDOT’s construction inspector or the contractor superintendent is on site.
+In lieu of paper copies, site maps can be maintained in digital format and accessed by electronic devices.